RoobyJ/KukaGo/README.md

 # KukaGo
 KukaGo is a tool for kuka robot programmers to help them in boring tasks.
-For now it just get data from $config.dat to excel, there is to a version in python written works same as this but when comparing both working time program written in GoLang works about 5 times faster ( I checked it on 32 kuka robot backups, python procced in ~2.9s GoLang needed ~0.4s ) so i decided to continue this project in GoLang
+For now it just get data from $config.dat to excel, there is to a version in python written works same as this but when comparing both working time program written in Golang works about 5 times faster ( I checked it on 32 kuka robot backups, python procced in ~2.9s Golang needed ~0.4s ) so i decided to continue this project in Golang

 ## Instalation

-download just all files ( needed GoLang 1.19 )
+download just all files ( needed Golang 1.19 )

 ## Usage
 KukaGo-Excel